Black River (settlement): Early years

-By 1739 the settlement had grown to the point that Spanish authorities recognized it as a credible threat to their claims, and considered military action against it.
+By 1739, the settlement had grown to the point that Spanish authorities recognized it as a credible threat to their claims and considered military action against it.
 Rising tensions between Britain and Spain that led to the War of Jenkins' Ear led Jamaica's military governor to request Pitt's assistance in gaining Miskito support in the event of military action, sending Lieutenant Colonel Robert Hodgson to negotiate an agreement with them.
 Hodgson used Black River as a base for raids against Spanish settlements during the war.

 The settlement received a more permanent British military presence in 1744 after the war widened into the War of the Austrian Succession.
 It remained untouched during the war, despite demands from King Philip for its removal.
 The Treaty of Aix-la-Chapelle in 1748, which ended the hostilities, specified that colonial territories should be restored to the status quo ante bellum.
 Spain interpreted this to include the abandonment of British settlements on all of its claimed territory in Central America, while the British claimed that, since Spain had never controlled the area, it was not Spanish territory to return.
 The British military fortified the lagoon entrance and maintained a small company of infantry at the settlement, but withdrew it in 1751 due to a lack of manpower.

 Seven Years' War

 When the Seven Years' War broke out in 1756, Hodgson was sent back to Black River, and its fortifications were beefed up.
 According to a Spanish report, the settlement had 213 palm-thatched houses, 100 white inhabitants, 600 slaves, and 3,000 armed Miskito and zambos living nearby, along with 30 British regulars.
 A report prepared by Hodgson in 1757 numbered the white British population of the entire coast at more than 1,000.
 In the same report, he valued that year's exports from the coast at £25,000, and described the community as an effective entrepôt for direct trade with the natives, and also indirect trade with the Spanish, all supplied by cargos whose origins were sometimes of dubious legality.

-The Spanish did not enter into the Seven Years' War until 1762.
-While King Charles ordered the taking of Black River and Belize, the British capture of Havana effective scuttled the idea, and the Miskitos raided many Spanish settlements, ranging as far as Costa Rica.
+The Spanish did not enter the Seven Years' War until 1762.
+While King Charles ordered the taking of Black River and Belize, the British capture of Havana effectively scuttled the idea, and the Miskitos raided many Spanish settlements, ranging as far as Costa Rica.
 While the 1763 Treaty of Paris secured British logging rights in Belize, it contained no language concerning the Mosquito Coast settlements similar to that in the 1748 treaty, setting the stage for further conflict.
 When a Spanish representative arrived to oversee what the Spanish believed to be the agreed destruction of Black River's fortifications, he was shown a letter from London containing the British interpretation of the treaty language; only the intervention of Pitt and James Ottaway, the military commander, prevented his killing at the hands of the Miskitos.